asim90m/test_ubc_sg/README.md

 and then run pipelines on your own shared or specific runners.
 I've personally set up my own runner on my computer with docker, which was a hassle but ultimately means
 I'm not limited by GitLab's restricted run minutes.
 The process to make your own runner is in the documentation: https://docs.gitlab.com/runner/.

-With that said, here is how you run a pipeline, once you have your own repo/optional runner:
+With that said, here is how you run a pipeline, once you have your own repo fork:

 1. On the GitLab repo sidebar, click CI/CD->Pipelines
 2. Click "Run pipeline" in the top right.
 You'll see a screen that allows you to enter variables to form the pipeline's functionality.